WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_6.md

 for we have heard him say that this Jesus of Nazareth will destroy this place and will change the customs that Moses delivered to us."

 ###### 15
-And gazing at him, all who sat in the council saw that his face was like the face of an angel. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And gazing at him, all who sat in the council saw that his face was like the face of an angel.

 ***